MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bMode*
- If true, text-entry mode is overwrite; if false, text-entry mode is insert.
+ If TRUE, text-entry mode is overwrite; if FALSE, text-entry mode is insert.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.